alfnielsen/vsc-base/vsc-script/README.md

 1. Right a folder or file
 2. Click 'vsc Script'
-3. Write script name and press enter
+3. Select the script you want to run

 ## Why vsc Script?